 Only a year later in 2008, he collaborated for the third time with Brad Pitt for The Curious Case of Benjamin Button, another epic tale – almost a fable – about a man who ages backwards and the girl he loves but is destined to never really be with played beautifully by Cate Blanchett.
 From the roll call of actors alone who have worked on Fincher’s films, it gives you some sense of how highly he’s regarded in cinema.
 But then in 2010, he worked with a predominantly unknown young cast to bring us one of his biggest successes, The Social Network.
 Through the friendship of Jesse Eisenberg’s terrifically driven Mark Zuckerberg and Andrew Garfield’s excellently moralistic Eduardo Saverin, we were wowed but also aghast at what occurred in the creation of Facebook.
 I actually think this film gets darker and darker with each viewing, it’s tremendous.

 So that brings up to date, where we now we have the reinvention of The Girl with the Dragon Tattoo.
-I can’t tell you how excited I am by the thought that the first of Stieg Larsson’s stories involving these two characters is being re-envisioned by Mr FINCHER.
+I can’t tell you how excited I am by the thought that the first of Stieg Larsson’s stories involving these two characters are being re-envisioned by Mr FINCHER.
 It seems such a natural pairing and I’m sure he will bring his unique dimension to the stories so that they may exist alongside the excellent Scandinavian version., one of modern literature’s most visceral heroines.
 A young woman fighting for her place in a bloody and brutal world, aided only by the honest journalist (who is actually her soul mate) Mikael Blomkvist in